slicvic/stamps-shipping-label-api-client/README.md

-A handy PHP class to generate Stamps.com shipping labels
+A handy-dandy PHP class to generate Stamps.com shipping labels